AlexanderColes/Detecting_Recurrence_Events/README.md

 ### Preprocessing Your Data for Input
 The inputs to these models are the days between the current and previous chemotherapy treatment(Days.Btw.Treatments), the Drug Regimen Group Label of that treatment (Drug.Group) and finally the Drug Regimen Group Label of the previous treatment (Previous.Drug.Group).

-If you have a Chemotherapy treatment table like the below example and know the date of diagnosis for the patients cancers.
+If you have a Chemotherapy treatment table like the below example and know the date of diagnosis for the patients' cancers...

 |PatientID|Chemotherapy.Cycle.Start.Date|Regimen.Label|
 |---|---|---|